- Click here to view our Privacy Notice and scan the QR code to view the National VET Data Policy.

 You may access or obtain a copy of the records that FSA holds about you at any time.
 This includes personal information and records of participation and progress.

-If you want to access or obtain a copy of records, you must make a request in writing to the Quality Manager.
+If you want to access or obtain a copy of records, you must make a request in writing to the RTO Manager.
 There is no charge to access your records.

-Within 10 days of receiving a request, you will be advised that they you may either access the records in person or that the requested records will be sent to your home address.
+Within 10 days of receiving a request, you will be advised that you may either access the records in person or that the requested records will be sent to your home or email address .

 Where access is provided to review the contents of a file, photo ID will be required to ensure that the person viewing the file is the student.
 Access will occur in the presence of an FSA staff member.
 Where copies of records are to be provided via post, records will only be sent to the home address the RTO holds on file for the student.
 FSA will keep student records for 30 years.